Best Desserts to Bring for Potluck in Singapore: Crowd-Pleasers That Travel Well

 Pandan Chiffon Cake

 Singapore's unofficial national cake.
-A well-baked pandan chiffon is light, fragrant, and does not need frosting — which means there is nothing to melt or smear during transport.
-It can sit at room temperature for hours without any issues.
+Light, fragrant, no frosting — nothing to melt or smear during transport.
+Sits at room temperature for hours.

 Butter Cake or Sugee Cake